Mt. Morris Public Library’s card-making class is Jan. 13

 Explore More Illinois

-Explore More Illinois users can reserve passes from any of our attractions on the Mount Morris Library website, mtmorris-il.org, under the resources page.
+Explore More Illinois users can access and reserve passes from any of the attractions on the Mt.
+Morris Library website, mtmorris-il.org, under the resources page.
 Visit the website to browse attractions.